 The Radiological Protection Ordinance defines the conditions under which naturally occurring radioactive material falls under the provisions of the radiation protection legislation.
 If such material is radioactive waste, it is subject to the same requirements as other radioactive waste and is considered to be radioactive waste for the purposes of the Convention.
 Radioactive waste containing exclusively naturally occurring radioactive materials can, under certain circumstances, be disposed of in conventional landfills.
-The waste that cannot be conventionally disposed of must be delivered to the National Collection Centre at PSI, where it is conditioned and stored for later disposal.
+The waste that cannot be conventionally disposed of must be delivered to the National Collection Centre for non-NPP radioactive waste at PSI, where it is collected, conditioned and stored for later disposal.